makersacademy/taster2.0/challenge_1.md

 Now you can code what you've put on the paper

 1. Go back on your text editor, delete the inside of the body
-2. Start coding what you've put on paper
+2. Start coding what you've did on paper

 > **Good practices:**
 Indent your code